hamdikavak/hamdikavak.github.io/_posts/2020-02-21-v_v_service_talk.md

 ---
 published: true
-title: Simulation Verification and Validation as a Service
+title: Simulation verification and validation as a service
 layout: post
 categories:
 - Research Presentation